 In order to study the dynamics of the low-energy degrees of freedom in the broken phase we turn to the quadratic Lagrangian for both $\pi$ and $A_\mu$,

 with $i=1,2$ running over the spatial directions.
 This Lagrangian provides both kinetic terms for $\pi$ and for $A_\mu$, which are free of ghost, gradient and tachyonic instabilities for $c_1 > 0$, $b > 0$ and $b + d > 0$.
-Therefore, this quadratic Lagrangian and the related Hamiltonian, consistently describe the vector and scalar fields as healthy, dynamical variables.
+Therefore, this quadratic Lagrangian and the related Hamiltonian, consistently describe the gauge and scalar fields as healthy, dynamical variables.
 Importantly, there is also kinetic mixing between $\pi$ and $A_\mu$ which implies that if one excites either of the two fields, inevitably the other will get excited as well.
 Due to this, we should study the eigenmodes of propagation.

-As discussed in the Introduction, we do not insist that the gauge field should be a physical degree of freedom of the UV conformal theory, and content ourselves with regarding it as part of an IR auxiliary system we use to study the conformal superfluid.
-Auxiliary or not, we imagine that the IR system describing the broken phase with vanishing electric potential is stable thanks to a suitable homogeneous background charge.
-This background charge makes possible for the scalar field to get a non-zero charge density while satisfying the Gauss law with zero background electric field.
+As discussed in the Introduction, we regard the gauge field as part of an IR auxiliary system we use to study the conformal superfluid.
+We imagine that the IR system describing the broken phase with vanishing electric potential is stable due to a suitable homogeneous background charge.
+This background charge makes it possible for the scalar field to get a non-zero charge density while satisfying the Gauss law with zero background electric field.
 This phase will be stable if one chooses appropriate self interactions for the scalar.